maystey/uct_nassp_cm2020/CHAPTERS.md

 The current status of the chapters are recorded in this file.
 Subsections that are complete are not displayed.

+## Misc.

+Items in this section are necessary to add, but I cannot place them at the moment.
+- Checking object types using `is`

 ## Introduction - Not Started

 ## Basics - Incomplete